svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_short_circuit_logic/index.md

 ## Adding Symbols for the Boolean Operators

-The first step in adding more built in fundamental operations to lispBM is to add new symbols that can be used to identify the.
+The first step in adding more built in fundamental operations to lispBM is to add new symbols that can be used to identify them.

 The symbols for the boolean operators are given IDs within the range of *special* symbols.
+The [Another Lisp for Microcontrollers](../lispbm_current_status/index.html) test holds a bit more information on this range of symbol IDs.
 Below the changes to `symrepr.h` are listed.

 ```
 #define SYM_AND                 0x110FFFF